 Webs primarily target small businesses and entrepreneurs.
 This is not to say that you can’t build a personal or non-profit website using Webs as you most definitely can (we will discuss user-friendliness and website building tools below).
 But the tools that they provide are slightly more geared towards small businesses, which we will review and let you know our opinion below.

-Webs also indicated that their websites receive 300 million page views each month – this suggests that Webs is not a small or “new kid on the block” website builder.
+Webs also indicated that they are adding 20,000 new sites every day – this suggests that Webs is not a small or “new kid on the block” website builder.
 One of the takeaways from our Webs.com review is that Webs has been around since 2001 and will probably be around for a long time – which is an important consideration for website builders like yourself.

 WEBS.COM REVIEW - TOP 3 PROS AND CONS